HPS masthead

 Q

 Today I had a stress test done for my heart where I received the normal radioactive tracer and they took pictures of my chest while I was at rest, then performed the exercise test, then continued to document my chest.
-My real concern is being a 25-year-old mother of an eight-month-old, how soon can I hold or handle my baby after such a procedure, and can I feed her via bottle (her resting on a pillow, not in my arms.)
-Also, will the shedding of such radiation bother my other family members (husband and 12-year-old son).
-I also was wondering if you can compare that level of radiation to how many hours of direct sunlight?
+My real concern is, being a 25-year-old mother of an eight-month-old, how soon can I hold or handle my baby after such a procedure, and can I feed her via bottle (her resting on a pillow, not in my arms)?
+Also, will the shedding of such radiation bother my other family members (husband and 12-year-old son)?
+I also was wondering how many hours of direct sunlight that level of radiation compares to.

 A